batcholi/Archean_wiki/src/components/items/ItemConveyor.md

 |**Stack Size**|0 to 1000000|Number of items to move per tick, 0 to move stack by stack|
 |**Filter**|text|Allows whitelisting of items to be moved.
 For example, if "Wire" is specified, only wires will be allowed to pass|

-> - The item conveyor can only move one type of item at a time.
+> - The item conveyor can only filter one type of item at a time.
 If you need to move multiple types of items, you will need to use multiple conveyors.
 > - The filter is case-sensitive and cannot have multiple values.